wendyzhang666/-Global-Inventory-Tracking-System/README.md

 ## Business Context

 **Scenario:**
-You are the Data Engineering Lead at **GlobalRetail Inc.**, a global e-commerce company managing inventory across multiple regions and channels.
+You are at **GlobalRetail Inc.**, a global e-commerce company managing inventory across multiple regions and channels.

 **Scale:**
 - 500+ warehouses across North America, Europe, and Asia